How much blood1 does it take to raise a million mosquitos in the laboratory?

 The American Red Cross estimates that someone in the United States needs blood every two seconds.
 Many of us donate it, but only about 38% of the population is eligible to do so.
 Blood is in short supply, and it’s perishable.
 Platelets, for example, must be used within five days.

-Human blood is not much different than that of other animals in terms of it not having much of a shelf life – which is why a group of biologists are searching for blood solutions that will help battle the diseases spread by mosquitos.
+Human blood is not much different than that of other animals in terms of it not having much of a shelf life – which is why a group of biologists is searching for blood solutions that will help battle the diseases spread by mosquitos.
 They needed to figure out a way to feed the pests they were raising for experiments.
 It couldn’t be human blood.
 Blood drawn from farm animals might work – even though it’s perishable – but from a scientific perspective, there were too many variables.
 What if Sheep A had more of this particular chemical in its blood than Cow B?

 What the researchers needed was something they could quickly create that always had the same characteristics.
 Because human blood was perishable, they needed fake blood.
 The thing is, mosquitos are particular with what they eat – and they have to be gluttonous about it in order to successfully produce healthy eggs.
 So, even if scientists artificially produced the blood to be uniform, to help with scientific baselines, the fake blood would have to be just as good as the real thing.